 Figure \ref{fig:panels_fluxes_model_3_mm} shows that simulations with ${S_{{\rm peb}}=1}$ failed to form multiple planets with masses larger than a few ${\rm M_{\oplus}}$ of any composition anchored at the inner edge of the disk.
-Increased pebble fluxes (${S_{{\rm peb}} =2.5}$, 5, and 10) successfully promote the formation and delivery of icy planetary embryos with masses ${\rm\sim5-10~M_{\oplus}}$ to the inner edge of the disk at 0.3~AU.
+Increased pebble fluxes (${S_{{\rm peb}} =2.5}$, 5, and 10) successfully promote the formation and delivery of icy planetary embryos with masses of ${\rm\sim5-10~M_{\oplus}}$ to the inner edge of the disk at 0.3~AU.
 However, only simulations with ${S_{{\rm peb}}=10}$ (botton right-hand panel of Fig. \ref{fig:panels_fluxes_model_3_mm}) produce final rocky protoplanetary embryos with masses larger than ${\rm\sim1~M_{\oplus}}$, i.e., in the super-Earth mass range.
-Higher pebble fluxes tend also to produce a relatively large number of closer-in icy planetary embryos compared to lower pebble fluxes because initially more distant seeds (swept by the snowline) can grow faster and to larger masses, consequently leaving the outward migration region and migrating inwards.
+Higher pebble fluxes also tend to produce a larger number of closer-in icy planetary embryos compared to lower pebble fluxes because initially more distant seeds (swept by the snow line) can grow faster and to larger masses, consequently leaving the outward migration region and migrating inwards.